menu close

 When I work with clients on setting realistic KPIs to achieve within SEO strategies or retainers, we look at:

-Conversion rate: this is not always necessarily the job of SEO.
+This is not always necessarily the job of SEO.
 SEO works hard to get organic traffic to the site, it’s the site’s content and brand propositions' role to convert.

-Dwell time: time spent on the page largely depends on the overall strategy and the journey users take on-site.
+Time spent on the page largely depends on the overall strategy and the journey users take on-site.
 We might want to reduce dwell time (if a user is on a product page) or increase dwell time (if we want a user to indulge in content or have more page views).

 When it comes to rank, we want to ensure that, whilst a site is ranking high against a term, it’s actually being clicked for it and the user is staying on site without instantly dropping off.
 This is a better measure of performance and if user intent and content are matched for the user.